-All of the policies listed within the Draft Greater Norwich Local Plan, together with the supporting text and appendices, will be available in different languages upon request.
-The Draft Greater Norwich Local Plan has been written in plain English where possible and technical jargon and acronyms have been avoided where possible.
-In some cases, technical language has been considered necessary, but a glossary has been provided.
+All of the policies listed within the Greater Norwich Local Plan, together with the supporting text and appendices, will be available in different languages upon request.
+The Greater Norwich Local Plan has been written in plain English where possible and technical jargon and acronyms have been avoided where possible.
+In some cases, technical language has been considered necessary, but a glossary has been provided at Appendix 2 of the GNLP.
+There is also a glossary at the end of this report.